 When you make an appointment with our High-Risk Cancer Genetics Program team at NYU Langone’s Perlmutter Cancer Center, you meet with a genetic counselor, a health professional with advanced training in medical genetics and counseling.
-The genetic counselor reviews your medical history, asks about your family medical history, and discusses the risks, benefits, and limitations of genetic testing with you.
+The genetic counselor reviews your medical history and family medical history, and discusses the risks, benefits, and limitations of genetic testing with you.

 Hereditary Cancer Family History Questionnaire

 Do you have family history of cancer?
 Take our questionnaire to determine your risk and if you qualify for genetic testing.Start Questionnaire